 The Moss Disability Group is here to represent and guide you throughout the disability application process, including the Reconsideration Stage.
 Contact us to see if we can help you receive the disability payments you deserve.

 - You can file your reconsideration appeal online.

-- It generally takes at least 6 months to receive a Reconsideration Stage decision.
+- It generally takes around 10 months to receive a Reconsideration Stage decision.

 - Approximately 12-15% of disability claims are approved at the Reconsideration Stage.